stewartreichling/google-cloud-functions_cloud-build-integration/README.md

 your project.
 Before attempting a deployment, follow the [Cloud Functions Deploying artifacts](https://cloud.google.com/cloud-build/docs/configuring-builds/build-test-deploy-artifacts#deploying_artifacts) instructions (steps 2 and 3, in particular).

-Note that, when you get to the IAM instructions, there will typically only be one project that matches with `[YOUR-PROJECT-NUMBER]@cloudbuild.gserviceaccount.com`.
+Note that you will need your project number (not your project name/id).
+When looking at the IAM page, there will typically only be one entry that matches `[YOUR-PROJECT-NUMBER]@cloudbuild.gserviceaccount.com`.

 ### Trigger a build